Documentation

 3. Update the Operator Repository

 Use helm repo update minio-operator to update the MinIO Operator repo.
-If you set a different alias for the MinIO Operator repository, specify that to the command.
+If you set a different alias for the MinIO Operator repository, specify that in the command instead of minio-operator.
 You can use helm repo list to review your installed repositories.

 Use helm search to check the latest available chart version after updating the Operator Repo: